 In Brazil, there is no regulation or policy that obliges the landfill operator to burn the LFG generated in the landfill.
-In studies and the new proposal of law, there is no regulation or obligation about burning LFG in landfill.
+In documents below, there is no regulation or obligation about burning LFG in landfill.
 Following below the source of this statement: